 Pigs on the beach: Playa Porto Marie

 Please note that Willy and Woody are real pigs, not stuffed animals.
 People being funny and hugging them for a selfie are put in their place with a big snarl by the pigs.
 Rightly so.
 When I’m there, the pigs of pig beach Playa Porto Marie show up at the end of the day to snack on ripe fruits from the trees and chill in the sand.
-Sometimes they want to relax by the water; sometimes, they don’t.
-Both are fine, just let them be as they are.
+Sometimes, they want to relax by the water; sometimes, they don’t.
+Both are fine; just let them be as they are.

-There is an endless supply of beach beds that you can rent on Playa Porto Marie’s beach.
+There is an endless supply of beach chairs that you can rent on Playa Porto Marie’s beach.
 Parking is free, but you pay an entrance fee for the beach, including the use of the toilet and shower.
-It is 5 guilders entrance and 6 guilders for a bed.
+It is 5 guilders for entrance and 6 guilders for a bed.
 You can also arrange a massage, go diving or order a refreshing Amstel Bright at the beach bar.

 You can find Playa Porto Marie here

 Useful links for your Curaçao trip

 - Travel guides.
 There is plenty of choice at Bol.com and Amazon.
 Happy reading and traveling!

 - Flights.
 Compare all your options!
 Definitely check out Momondo, Skyscanner, and Kiwi.

 - Accommodation.
 All-time favorite: Booking.com.
 Book hostels via Hostelworld.